joindin/JoindIn.js/README.md

 ## Usage ##

-Once you have the JavaScript file in place, you have to create one or more DOM elements for every element you want to
-embed: talk, comment, or any other of the [elements supported](#elements-supported).
+Once you have the CSS and the JavaScript file in place, you have to create one or more DOM elements for every element you want to embed: talk, comment, or any other of the [elements supported](#elements-supported).
 The DOM elements you create must use the class `joindin-embed` and define two `data-*` attributes:

 * `data-id`: the ID of the element you want to embed.
 To know how to retrieve the ID of an element read the section [How to retrieve the ID of the element to embed](#how-to-retrieve-the-id-of-the-element-to-embed);